matijakolaric-com/django-music-publisher/docs/manual_app.rst

 Works
 -----

-`Work` model represents musical works and it is the workhorse model in Django Music Publisher.
+`Work` model represents musical works and it is the workhorse model in Django-Music-Publisher.
 And it's ``add`` and ``change`` views are the most complex ones, with data on related recordings, writers, performing artists, alternate titles etc.
 It also has several batch actions, e.g. data export.

 Commercial and Library Releases